 - Obsessive behavior – can be toward food and weight or toward something entirely different (used as a way to direct attention elsewhere)

-Food Habits: whether the ED is in the form or restricting or bingeing, these traits are often telltale signs of someone suffering from one:
+Whether the ED is in the form of restricting or bingeing, these traits are often telltale signs of someone suffering from one:

 - Excessive use of low-calorie condiments such as salt, pepper, mustard, vinegar, herbs